 As the expression goes, “Don’t judge a book by its cover.”
 Well, people still do, and the same goes for featured images on your WordPress website.
 When paired with an engaging title, the right featured image captures visitors' attention.

 All this is to say that you need to get your WordPress featured image sizing right.
 In this guide, I’ll explain how to adjust the size of your featured images to best suit your pages and posts.
-But first, let’s discuss the purpose of featured images, how to add them to your WordPress site.
+But first, let’s discuss the purpose of featured images and how to set them on your WordPress site.

 What is a featured image in WordPress?

 A featured image visually represents a post or page on your WordPress website.
-Featured images usually appear on your website at top of posts.
+Featured images usually appear on your website at the top of posts.
 They also appear when you share your posts outside of your WordPress site, like on social media or news websites.
 The purpose of the featured image is to draw readers to your content and signal what your posts are about and reinforce your site’s tone and branding.

 In most cases, your active WordPress theme determines if and how featured images will be displayed on your site.
 Since featured images are so important, most reputable WordPress themes have them enabled.

-Still, there’s a good chance your featured images will look different across themes in terms of sizing and placement.
-It’s important to ensure the files you intend to use as featured images are optimized.
+Still, there’s a good chance that your featured images will look different across themes, so It’s important to ensure the files you intend to use as featured images are optimized.

-Where a featured image might appear on your site depends on your specific WordPress theme, but you can typically expect to see your image appear in at least these three places:
+Where a featured image might appear on your site depends on your theme, but you can typically expect to see your image appear in at least these three places:

-- Anywhere on your website that links to the blog post associated with the featured image, such as your homepage, a search results page, or a recommended articles module.
+- Anywhere on your website that links to the blog post associated with the featured image, such as your homepage, a search results page, or a recommended posts area.
 In this context, the image serves as the “thumbnail” for the piece.

-- At or near the top of your posts or pages (for example, the top of this blog post).
+- At or near the top of your posts or pages.
 The exact positioning will vary by theme.